What is a Proctor Exam?

 Who is a proctor?

 A proctor is defined as "a person appointed to look over students at examinations."
 A proctor must have an Associate’s degree or higher to qualify.
 Your proctor cannot be related to you or live at the same address.
-You can use a friend, coworker, manager, librarian etc. (Vet Tech students have different requirements, however: coworkers or managers are NOT eligible to serve as your proctor.)
+You can use a friend, coworker, manager, librarian etc. (Vet Tech students have different requirements, however; anyone who is an employee reporting to the student is NOT eligible to serve as proctor.)

 How do I notify the school of my proctor choice?